Poset topology, moves, and Bruhat interval polytope lattices: Introduction

 \begin{thm} Let $\mathcal{O}$ be a facial orientation (see \Cref{def:facial-orientation}) and suppose that a polytope $Q$ is $\mathcal{O}$-directionally simple such that $\mathcal{O}$ is the Hasse diagram of a lattice $L$.
 Suppose that $[u,v]_L$ has $a$ atoms.
 Then $\mathcal{M}(u,v)$ is connected, and if $a \geq 2$ is moreover $(a-1)$-connected. \end{thm}

 \Cref{thm:intro-moves} is surprisingly powerful.
 For example, when $Q=Q_{w_0}$ is the \emph{permutahedron} the lattice is the (right) weak order on the symmetric group.
-Maximal chains in weak order correspond to \emph{reduced words} of $w_0$, and a move across a 2-face $F$ corresponds to a \emph{commutation move} or \emph{braid move} according to whether $F$ is a square or hexagon.
+Maximal chains in weak order correspond to \emph{reduced words} of $w_0$, and a flip across a 2-face $F$ corresponds to a \emph{commutation move} or \emph{braid move} according to whether $F$ is a square or hexagon.
 Thus in this case \Cref{thm:intro-moves} recovers Matsumoto's Theorem \cite{matsumoto, tits} that all reduced words are connected under commutation or braid moves.

 \Cref{thm:intro-moves} extends a similar result of Athanasiadis, Edelman, and Reiner who work in the setting of simple polytopes (and with the assumption that $u=\hat{0}, v=\hat{1}$) \cite{AER}.
-Our generalization to directionally simple polytopes is important because $Q_w$ is almost never simple for $w$ a Grassmannian permutation, and move-equivalence on these Bruhat interval polytopes is of particular interest: if $w$ is Grassmannian, then, by a result of Williams \cite{wi}, $Q_w$ is isomorphic to a \emph{bridge polytope} and maximal chains in $P_w$ correspond to \emph{BCFW bridge decompositions}.
-It is shown in \cite{AER} that the higher connectivity of \Cref{thm:intro-moves} fails for general polytopes; it is an interesting question for future study to determine exactly how much further this result can be pushed.
+Our generalization to directionally simple polytopes is important because $Q_w$ is almost never simple for $w$ a Grassmannian permutation, and flip-equivalence on these Bruhat interval polytopes is of particular interest: if $w$ is Grassmannian, then, by a result of Williams \cite{wi}, $Q_w$ is isomorphic to a \emph{bridge polytope} and maximal chains in $P_w$ correspond to \emph{BCFW bridge decompositions}.

 BCFW bridge decompositions are physically motivated ways of building up reduced \emph{plabic graphs} with trip permutation $w$ \cite{arkani-hamed-book}.
-Moves across a 2-face now correspond to applications of Postnikov's moves \cite{postnikov} to the resulting plabic graphs (see \cite[Thm.~5.3]{wi}).
+Flips across a 2-face now correspond to applications of Postnikov's moves \cite{postnikov} to the resulting plabic graphs (see \cite[Thm.~5.3]{wi}).
 A fundamental theorem of Postnikov \cite{postnikov} says that any two reduced plabic graphs with the same trip permutation are move-equivalent.
 We obtain the restriction of this result to the class of BCFW decomposable plabic graphs as an easy corollary of \Cref{thm:intro-moves}.
 Our result has the advantage of guaranteeing that two BCFW decomposable plabic graphs can be connected by moves, with all intermediate graphs also BCFW decomposable\footnote{We thank Melissa Sherman-Bennett for pointing out that there exist reduced plabic graphs which are not BCFW decomposable.}.
 Furthermore, we are not aware of prior results on the higher connectivity of the plabic moves.

 \begin{cor} Let $w \in S_n$ be Grassmannian.
 Then any two BCFW bridge decomposable plabic graphs with trip permutation $w$ can be connected by a sequence of moves, without leaving the class of BCFW decomposable plabic graphs.
 Moreover, the move graph is $(a-1)$-connected, where $a$ is the number of distinct simple reflections appearing in a reduced word for $w$. \end{cor}